hvemerjeg/hvemerjeg/README.md

 Hi, my name is Rafael José.
-I am Cybersecurity student and a programming lover.
+I am a Cybersecurity student and a programming lover.
 Here I will upload some things that I found interesting and might be useful for other people.

 Thank you for checking me out :)